What are gallstones?

 and flows into your gallbladder.
 A special scanner is used to watch the tracer move

 through your organs.
 You will take a medicine to make your gallbladder contract.

-- Blood tests.
-These look for signs of infection, blockage, liver problems, jaundice, and pancreatitis.
+Blood tests.
+These look for signs of infection, blockage, liver problems, jaundice, and inflammation

 How are gallstones treated?

 If your gallstones don’t cause any symptoms, you often don’t need treatment.

 Gallstones that do cause symptoms should be treated right away.
 They may lead to damage